mollyincali/salaries-and-standards/README.md

 - Teacher salary data reports the lowest, average, and highest reported salary by district in California

 **Data Exploration**
-- Teacher Salary Grouped by County
+- The highest average salary offered in that County
 ![title](images/salary_bycounty.png)

-- Teacher Salary vs Percent of Students met or above
+- Lets look at the average teacher salary vs the percentage of students who met or exceeded standard
 ![title](images/scatterpay_met.png)

-- Teacher Salary Grouped by County vs Percent of Students met or above
+- The above graph is alot!
+Lets look at the WHOLE county and highlight the highest average salary for that county, and see how that compares to the percentage of students who met or exceeded standard
 ![title](images/scatterpaybycounty.png)